Our pensions offer a flexible way of accessing and managing your super savings – creating a tax-effective income stream for your retirement.

 For the taxable component of your pension, these rules generally apply:

-- If you 60 or over, no tax is payable
+- If you are aged 60 or over, no tax is payable

 - If you are under 60, the taxable part of each pension payment is taxed at marginal income rates plus the Medicare levy.